 COVID-19 Pandemic

-3.3 The current COVID-19 pandemic is altering the way people work, socialise and organise their daily lives.
+3.3 The current COVID-19 pandemic is altering the way people work, socialise and organise their daily lives with many of these changes likely to continue in the future.
 Its presence has had a severe impact on the physical and mental health and wellbeing of people, as well as a serious impact on the economy.
 However, this situation has also raised awareness of the importance of improving physical health and wellbeing, as well as the benefits of cleaner air and quieter streets through less people travelling for work or leisure purposes.
 The positive feeling and enjoyment people get from active travel should not be underestimated.

 3.4 Active travel can help us to be more resilient to illness, and we have an opportunity to develop this plan to get more people fit and healthy by improving our walking and cycling networks, as well as improve confidence and perceptions of safety, to support those that wish to make positive changes to their travel habits.